 - Keep online banking software and banking apps up to date and always download updates when you are prompted

-- Keep an eye on transactions on your bank statements regularly and report suspicious activity to your bank or credit card provider straight away
+- Check transactions on your bank statements regularly and report suspicious activity to your bank or credit card provider straight away

-If you think you have been victim of a scam, you should take the following steps:
+If you think you have been victim of a scam, take the following steps:

 - Stop all contact with the scammer straight away

 - If you paid by credit or debit card, tell your bank or card provider immediately

 - Report the incident to your local Garda station, as it is a criminal matter